bugeats/watch-paper/README.md

 A tool for wrapping Paper.js to make it super quick draw using your favorite editor.

-# Make it go
+## Make it go

+Open a browser that draws the drawing, and refreshes when you make changes:

     watch-paper ./my-drawing.js

-Open a browser that draws the drawing, and refreshes when you make changes.
+Easy.

+## Contributing

+Run tests:

+    npm run test

+Lint:

+    npm run check